 The assumptions made must be made on the condition that they are:

-- Outside of the project’s control and they must exist or take place for the programme to be successful.
+- Outside of the project’s control and they must exist or take place for the program to be successful.

-Indicators serve as data to be collected to be used as evidence to measure the effectiveness of the outcomes of the programme by determining whether the performance standards set for the programme have been reached.
+Indicators serve as data to be collected to be used as evidence to measure the effectiveness of the outcomes of the program by determining whether the performance standards set for the program have been reached.
 They can measure any intangible changes in situations or groups and tangible products produced from the activities.
-The data collected has to be compared to the baseline data to measure the changes experienced due to the implementation of the programme.
-Indicators need to be based on the below factors:
+The data collected has to be compared to the baseline data to measure the changes experienced due to the implementation of the program.
+Indicators need to be based on a few factors: